AhmedAlshaari/MultiThread-Minotaur-Simulations/README.md

 # MultiThread-Minotaur-Simulations
 This repository consists of two projects that were required for Homework assignment 2.
+Every thread represents a quest.

 ## Problem 1: Minotaur’s Birthday Party
 ### Problem description: